DISCOVER-Robotics/docs/docs/AIRBOT-Play/tutorials/upgrade.md

 !!! danger "Firmware Selection"
     Please select the correct firmware for the end effector connected to the AIRBOT Play.
 The firmware files are located in the `end` directory of the SDK package.

     Once the wrong firmware is burned, the whole AIRBOT Play would fail to work **AT ALL**.
-If the wrong firmware has already been burnt, please contact [technical support](mailto:contact@discover-robotics.com) for further assistance.
+If the wrong firmware has already been burnt, please contact technical support: [contact@discover-robotics.com](mailto:contact@discover-robotics.com) for further assistance.

 !!! warning "Power Supply"
     Make sure the power supply is attached to the AIRBOT Play when upgrading the firmware.